+will be appealed, since academic progr ress may be dependent on the outcome of the appeal.

 Name of Student:

 Student ID#

 Student E-mail:

-Phone numbers for ready accessibility: Cell Phone # Permanent Home Phone #
+Phone numbers for ready accessibili Cell Phone # Permanent Home Phone # ty:

 Name of Adviser:

 I am appealing a final course grade of (enter grade) that I received in NURS (enter course number and name)

 Course faculty: (enter faculty name).

-Reason(s) for my grade appeal indicated by checking the appropriate reason(s) below:

-- A significant violation of clearly established written policies (specify exact source, e.g., syllabus, student handbook, etc.). - □ The result of improper procedures (specify exactly).

-Discriminatory practice (specify exactly).
+ool

 Explain in detail the reason(s) for the appeal you checked above and the process that you have already taken:

+Student's signature: Date